OctopusDeploy/blog/blog/2020-05/linux-worker-powershell-core/index.md

 ![](octopus-project-add-runbook.png)

-To get our Linux Worker VM spun up, our runbook will consist of:
+To spin up our Linux Worker VM, our Runbook will consist of:
 - Creating a new Azure Resource Group
-- Converting our Cloud Init Script to a Base64 string (more on this later)
+- Converting our Cloud init script to a Base64 string (more on this later)
 - Running an ARM template
 - Wait for the VM to be available
 - Perform a health check